 Garnishing Your Oreo Dessert

-You can store your covered dish in the fridge for 3 to 4 days.
+You can store the cookies and cream dessert in a covered dish in the fridge for 3 to 4 days.
 Any longer than that and the crust begins to get mushy.

 However, you can store your Oreo lasagna for up to 3 months in the freezer!
 Defrost each portion in the fridge before serving.